Dubuque, Iowa

 Dubuque (/dəˈbjuːk/, dəb-YOOK) is a city in Dubuque County, Iowa, United States, and its county seat.
-The population was 59,667 at the 2020 United States census.
-The city lies along the Mississippi River at the junction of Iowa, Illinois, and Wisconsin, a region locally known as the Tri-State Area.
-It serves as the main commercial, industrial, educational, and cultural center for the area.
-Geographically, it is part of the Driftless Area, a portion of North America that escaped all three phases of the Wisconsin Glaciation, resulting in a hilly topography unlike most of the Midwestern United States.
+The population was 59,667 at the 2020 census.
+Settled in 1788 and chartered in 1833, Dubuque is the oldest city in Iowa.
+It was named after French-Canadian trader and miner Julien Dubuque.
+The city lies along the Mississippi River at the convergence of the Iowa, Illinois, and Wisconsin borders, a region locally known as the Tri-State Area.

-Dubuque is a regional tourist destination featuring the city's unique architecture, casinos, and riverside location.
+Dubuque is part of the Driftless Area, a portion of North America that escaped all three phases of the Wisconsin glaciation, resulting in a hilly topography unlike most of the Midwestern United States.
+It is a regional tourist destination featuring the city's architecture, casinos, and riverside location.
 It is home to five institutions of higher education.
 While Dubuque has historically been a center of manufacturing, the local economy also includes health care, publishing, and financial service sectors.

 History

 An aerial view of the City of Dubuque in 1872 by Alexander Koch.

 Spain gained control of the Louisiana Territory west of the Mississippi River following the 1763 defeat of the French; the British took over all territory to the east.
 The first permanent European settler in what is now Dubuque was Quebecois pioneer Julien Dubuque, who arrived in 1785.
 In 1788, he received permission from the Spanish government and the local Meskwaki people to mine the area's rich lead deposits.
 Control of Louisiana and Dubuque's mines shifted briefly back to France in 1800, then to the United States in 1803, following the Louisiana Purchase.
 The Meskwaki continued to mine with the full support of the U.S. government until 1830 when the Meskwaki were illegally pushed out of the mine region by American prospectors.

-The current City of Dubuque was named after Julien Dubuque, who settled at the southern end of a large flat plain adjacent to the Mississippi River.
-The city was officially chartered in 1833, located in unorganized territory of the United States.
+The city of Dubuque was named after Julien Dubuque, who settled at the southern end of a large flat plain adjacent to the Mississippi River.
+The city was officially chartered in 1833 as part of the unorganized territory of the U.S., and is the oldest city in Iowa.
 The region was designated as the Iowa Territory in 1838 and was included in the newly created State of Iowa in 1846.
 After the lead resources were exhausted, the city became home to numerous industries.
 Dubuque became a center for the timber industry because of its proximity to forests in Minnesota and Wisconsin, and was later dominated by various mill working businesses.
 Also important were boat building, brewing, and later, the railroad industry.
 In 1874, the Diamond Jo Line moved its company headquarters to Dubuque.
 Diamond Jo Line established a shipyard at Eagle Point in 1878.
 Just two years later, the company was the largest employer in Dubuque, putting 78 people to work, 75 of whom worked at the shipyard earning their collective $800$1,000 per week in wages.

 Between 1860 and 1880, Dubuque was one of the 100 largest urban areas in the United States.
 Iowa's first church was built by Methodists in 1833.